 Wait for other passengers to exit before boarding the train: never jostle past people who are trying to get off.

-Always give up your seat to someone who is elderly, disabled or obviously pregnant.
+Always give up your seat to someone who is elderly, pregnant or clearly in need.
 Mothers with small children in tow should also be given priority.
 If necessary, help people to put their luggage in the overhead racks.

 Some train carriages are very quiet, packed with commuters reading newspapers or working on their laptops, so be aware that loud mobile phone conversations are very disturbing.
 If you are going to listen to music on your MP3 player, ensure that you have sound-proof headphones.